A Study of S-268019 for the Prevention of COVID-19

 Time Frame

-Number of Participants With First Occurrence of SARS-CoV-2 RT-PCR-Positive Severe COVID-19 in the Initial Vaccination Period with Onset at Least 14 Days Following Second Vaccination
+Number of Participants With First Occurrence of SARS-CoV-2 RT-PCR-Positive Severe COVID-19 in the Initial Vaccination Period With Onset at Least 14 Days Following Second Vaccination

-14 days after the second dose administration
+From Day 43 (14 days after the second dose administration) to Day 224

 Number of Participants With First Occurrence of SARS-CoV-2 RT-PCR-Positive Symptomatic COVID-19 in the Initial Vaccination Period